SalishSeaCast/SalishSeaNowcast/docs/pkg_development.rst

 Setting up an isolated development environment using `Conda`_ is recommended.
-Assuming that you have `Miniconda`_ installed, you can create and activate an environment called :kbd:`salishsea-nowcast` that will have all of the Python packages necessary for development, testing, and building the documentation with the commands below.
+Assuming that you have `Miniconda`_ installed, you can create and activate an environment called ``salishsea-nowcast`` that will have all of the Python packages necessary for development, testing, and building the documentation with the commands below.

 .. _Conda: https://conda.io/en/latest/
 .. _Miniconda: https://docs.conda.io/en/latest/miniconda.html

-:kbd:`SalishSeaNowcast` depends on a collection of other Python packages developed by the SalishSeaCast project and friends:
+``SalishSeaNowcast`` depends on a collection of other Python packages developed by the SalishSeaCast project and friends:

 * `NEMO_Nowcast`_
 * `moad_tools`_